-Hope you enjoyed this post on time stamping and time coding in English transcription.
+I hope you enjoyed this post on time stamping and time coding in English transcription.
 As you can see, there are various transcription formatting and editing styles in transcription.
-So, you really have to learn how to use timestamps when you transcribe words or video to text by strictly following certain transcription guidelines if you are to produce quality work that meets your clients needs.
-And that’s how we do time stamping in transcription.
+So, you really have to learn how to use timestamps when you transcribe words or videos to text by strictly following certain transcription guidelines if you are to produce quality work that meets your clients’ needs.
+And that’s how to time stamping in transcription.

 Have you used timestamps in English transcription before or know someone who likes transcribing interviews?
 Leave a comment below.
 I’d love to hear from you.